muntasirhsn/muntasirhsn.github.io/index.md

 [Check the model on Hugging Face hub!](https://huggingface.co/MuntasirHossain/Meta-Llama-3-8B-OpenOrca/edit/main/README.md)

-Try the below chatbot that is using the fine-tuned model in the backend. **Note:** The app is running on a free basic CPU hosted on Hugging Facce Hub.
-Responses may be slow!
+Try the following chatbot that is using the fine-tuned model in the backend!

 <script
 	type="module"